-There is one other major consideration for the Board - in holding the Head accountable, a key metric is enrollment.
+There is another major consideration for the Board - in holding the Principal accountable, a key metric is enrollment.
 This does not imply that there is a good and a bad enrollment in terms of school size.
 Good schools exist at 100 students and at 1,000.
-No, the metric is whether the school is full with mission appropriate students, whether there are empty seats.
-This is a key metric for which the Board holds the Head accountable.
+No, the metric is whether the school is full with mission appropriate students i.e. there are no empty seats.